samjones00/docs/docs/_documentation/Sessions.md

 By inheriting [AuthUserSession](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack/AuthUserSession.cs) you're able to keep all the users session together in 1 POCO, which allows you to access everything in 1 cache read or write.

 > When inheriting from `AuthUserSession` you will need to annotate your properties with `[DataMember]` as AuthUserSession is a DataContract class.

+> When using JWT and `UseTokenCookie`, sessions are not saved in cache, instead they are encaptulated in the stateless `ss-tok` cookie.
+JWT only keeps data essential to authenication, any additional data should be resolved only as needed.
+Custom claims can be added using `PopulateSessionFilter`/`CreatePayloadFilter`.
+See [JWT docs](https://docs.servicestack.net/jwt-authprovider#limit-to-essential-info) for more info.

 To tell ServiceStack to use your Custom Typed Session instead, register it in the `AuthFeature` plugin: